San Diego Safari Park is a wildlife paradise in Southern California.

 1-day San Diego Safari Park ticket

-This skip-the-line San Diego Safari Park Zoo ticket gets you access to almost all of the exhibits to see and experience.
+This skip-the-line San Diego Safari Park Zoo ticket gets you access to almost all exhibits to see and experience.

-The Safari Park ticket gets you access to:
+The Safari Park ticket gets you access to the following:

 - Africa Tram Safari